fbpx

 Instead, spend some time in your chosen city during the darkness and low temperatures of the winter.
 You'll be living like this for months every year, so it's a great idea to give this time of the year a “test run” before you decide to move.

-Although Norway has some of the highest salaries in the world, they do come with a vastly increased cost of living.
-Because of those same high wages, goods and services are more expensive than in almost any other country.
+Although Norway has some of the highest salaries in the world, they do come with a higher cost of living.
+Because of those same high wages, goods and services are more expensive than in many other countries.

 It's essential to understand the cost of living in your chosen part of the country, and the relationship between your expected salary and everyday expenses.